History of private equity and venture capital: Growth of Silicon Valley (1959–1981)

 The growth of the venture capital industry was fueled by the emergence of the independent investment firms on Sand Hill Road, beginning with Kleiner, Perkins, Caufield & Byers and Sequoia Capital in 1972.
-Located in Menlo Park, CA, Kleiner Perkins, Sequoia and later venture capital firms would have access to the burgeoning technology industries in the area.
+Located in Menlo Park, California, Kleiner Perkins, Sequoia and later venture capital firms would have access to the burgeoning technology industries in the area.
+Kleiner Perkins was the first venture capital firm to open an office on Sand Hill Road in 1972.

 By the early 1970s, there were many semiconductor companies based in the Santa Clara Valley as well as early computer firms using their devices and programming and service companies.
 Throughout the 1970s, a group of private equity firms, focused primarily on venture capital investments, would be founded that would become the model for later leveraged buyout and venture capital investment firms.
 In 1973, with the number of new venture capital firms increasing, leading venture capitalists formed the National Venture Capital Association (NVCA).
 The NVCA was to serve as the industry trade group for the venture capital industry.
 Venture capital firms suffered a temporary downturn in 1974, when the stock market crashed and investors were naturally wary of this new kind of investment fund.
 It was not until 1978 that venture capital experienced its first major fundraising year, as the industry raised approximately $750 million.
 During this period, the number of venture firms also increased.
 Among the firms founded in this period, in addition to Kleiner Perkins and Sequoia, that continue to invest actively are AEA Investors, TA Associates, Mayfield Fund, Apax Partners, New Enterprise Associates, Oak Investment Partners and Sevin Rosen Funds.

 Venture capital played an instrumental role in developing many of the major technology companies of the 1980s.
 Some of the most notable venture capital investments were made in firms that include: Tandem Computers, Genentech, Apple Inc., Electronic Arts, Compaq, Federal Express and LSI Corporation.